MCAS

 10. Anesthetics

-Studies have shown that eliminating foods high in histamine and other triggers can significantly improve symptoms.
-Ten of the highest histamine foods include:
+Studies have shown that eliminating foods high in histamine and other triggers can significantly improve symptoms of mast cell activation.
+10 highest histamine foods you can avoid are:

 1. Yeast and alcohol